scanarium/scanarium-document-generator/README.md

 * `build_day_iso`: The day when the build started, in ISO format.
 * `build_git_description`: A description of the git repository when the build started.
+* `build_localizations`: A comma separated list of the localizations that get built.

 ## Data model